copsTvFan/cops-episode-guide/guide.md

 **Fort Myers, FL 3**

-- (10:21 PM Robbery Call) Lee County Sheriff's Office West District -- Deputy Mike Miller moved to the area in 1972 with his family.
+- (Lee County, FL -- 10:21 PM Robbery Call) Lee County Sheriff's Office West District -- Deputy Mike Miller moved to the area in 1972 with his family.
   He's married, has 2 kids and doesn't plan on going anywhere.
 It's a great community and is growing.
 A black man robbed a convenience store and fled behind the building and they are setting up a perimeter.
 Deputy Dave Murphy is on the scene and says it happened 10-15 minutes ago.
 Deputy Kurt Willenbacher has a K-9 and leads him behind the building into a wooden area.
   They go to a house with a brown Camero in the driveway with the back door is open and a large amount of marijuana plants growing in the backyard.
 They yell into the house again and again to come out or they'll release the dog.
   There is a dog inside and a room full of pot growing under florescent lights.
   The bad guy got out, so they call a drug task force unit to the house.
 They go back when the detectives arrive with a search warrant.
 The fridge has bags of plants and seeds.
 In the bathroom there are plants drying and 10 bags ready to go.
 They also find cocaine and a scale.
 The owner says it belongs to Doug and he forgot it was there.
 They also find 3 assault rifles and 6 rifles and ask him why he has so many guns.
 The owner says it isn't that many guns and all this pot is for his own use.
 Mike says it's nice to nip it in the bud.
-- Sarasota County, FL (12:15 AM Domestic Disturbance Call) Sheriff's Dept District 1 -- Sgt.
+- (Sarasota County, FL -- 12:15 AM Domestic Disturbance Call) Sheriff's Dept District 1 -- Sgt.
 Steve Burns has been a Sgt for 8 years, has 5-10 deputies under him, does less hands on work, but does more paperwork.
 He goes to a house and a shirtless man named Damon is outside with a Pepsi.
 He says he